impossibleflight/swift-query/README.md

 }
 ```

-We also expose an async `perform` functions on a SwiftQuery's default actor that allow you to
+We also expose async `perform` functions on SwiftQuery's default actor that allow you to
 implicitly use `QueryActor` to run queries:

 ```swift